 - Roy from The Order of the Stick:

-: Let me ask you something why did you never consider becoming a cleric yourself?
+Bureaucratic Deva: Let me ask you something.
+Why did you never consider becoming a cleric yourself?
 You have halfway decent Wisdom and Charisma scores, you could have pulled it off.

-, but I always figured as long as I don't actively offend any of them, they'd leave me alone.
+Roy: Well, this is awkward to say, given where I am, but I've never really been that religious.
+I mean, I guess my mom raised me to worship the Northern Gods, but I always just figured as long as I don't actively offend any of them, they'd leave me alone.

 - Though the Pines family from Gravity Falls display some Ambiguously Jewish traits, series creator Alex Hirsch has clarified that they are not practicing any religion, explicitly stating that Dipper and Mabel were raised nonreligious (though they celebrate all holidays, at Mabel's insistence) and while Grunkle Stan was raised Jewish, he became an atheist later in life.

 - When asked, Young Justice co-creator Greg Weisman is willing to speculate about characters' faith; however, the only explicitly religious content in the show (aside from Wonder Woman briefly mentioning "the gods") was a scene when, after a "Reason You Suck" Speech from the original Roy Harper, Roy finds Ollie sitting miserably in a hospital chapel.